gohugoio/hugo/CONTRIBUTING.md

 go get github.com/magefile/mage
 ```

-Now, to make a change to Hugos's source:
+Now, to make a change to Hugo's source:

 1. Create a new branch for your changes (the branch name is arbitrary):